Atmosphere of Mars: Atmosphere in the early history

 The Martian atmosphere is particularly prone to impact erosion owing to the low escape velocity of Mars.
 An early computer model suggested that Mars could have lost 99% of its initial atmosphere by the end of late heavy bombardment period based on a hypothetical bombardment flux estimated from lunar crater density.
 In terms of relative abundance of carbon, the C / ^{84}Kr ratio on Mars is only 10% of that on Earth and Venus.
 Assuming the three rocky planets have the same initial volatile inventory, then this low C / ^{84}Kr ratio implies the mass of CO2 in the early Martian atmosphere should have been ten times higher than the present value.
 The huge enrichment of radiogenic 40Ar over primordial 36Ar is also consistent with the impact erosion theory.

 One of the ways to estimate the amount of water lost by hydrogen escape in the upper atmosphere is to examine the enrichment of deuterium over hydrogen.
-Isotope-based studies estimate that 12 m to over 30 m global equivalent layer of water has been lost to space via hydrogen escape in Mars' history.
+Isotope-based studies estimate that 12 m to over 30 m global equivalent layer of water has been lost to space via hydrogen escape in Mars's history.
 It is noted that atmospheric-escape-based approach only provides the lower limit for the estimated early water inventory.

-To explain the coexistence of liquid water and faint young Sun during early Mars' history, a much stronger greenhouse effect must have occurred in the Martian atmosphere to warm the surface up above freezing point of water.
+To explain the coexistence of liquid water and faint young Sun during early Mars's history, a much stronger greenhouse effect must have occurred in the Martian atmosphere to warm the surface up above freezing point of water.
 Carl Sagan first proposed that a 1 bar H2 atmosphere can produce enough warming for Mars.
 The hydrogen can be produced by the vigorous outgassing from a highly reduced early Martian mantle and the presence of CO2 and water vapor can lower the required abundance of H_{2} to generate such a greenhouse effect.
 Nevertheless, photochemical modeling showed that maintaining an atmosphere with this high level of H2 is difficult.
 SO2 has also been one of the proposed effective greenhouse gases in the early history of Mars.
 However, other studies suggested that high solubility of SO2, efficient formation of H2SO4 aerosol and surface deposition prohibit the long-term build-up of SO2 in the Martian atmosphere, and hence reduce the potential warming effect of SO2.